http://www.fpnotebook.com/

 - Consider Mupirocin (Bactroban) in nares twice daily for 5 days (decolonization)

-- Prevention: Recurrent Cellulitis
+- Recurrent Cellulitis

-- Reduce peripheral edema (support stockings)
+- Reduce Peripheral Edema (support stockings)

 - Good skin hygiene

-- Not useful if underlying predisposing condition
+- Not typically effective, especially if there is an underlying predisposing condition

-- Complications:
+XX.
+Complications:

 - Thrombophlebitis in older patients